csdms-contrib/topotoolbox/readme.md

 ## References

-When you use TopoToolbox in your work, please reference one of these
+When you use TopoToolbox in your work, please reference following
-publications:
+publication:

 Schwanghart, W., Scherler, D. (2014): TopoToolbox 2 – MATLAB-based
 software for topographic analysis and modeling in Earth surface sciences.
 Earth Surface Dynamics, 2, 1-7.
 DOI: [10.5194/esurf-2-1-2014](http://dx.doi.org/10.5194/esurf-2-1-2014)

+If you are using version 1, then please refer to this publication:

 Schwanghart, W., Kuhn, N.J.
 (2010): TopoToolbox: a set of MATLAB functions for topographic analysis.
 Environmental Modelling & Software,